Six things you're doing wrong on dating apps, and how to fix them

 You know who you are, and you're the worst people alive.

-You set up your profile, throw yourself in to the mix, but when other people like your profile, or match your on Tinder, or try to start a conversation with you... nothing.
+You set up your profile, throw yourself in to the mix, but when other people like your profile, or match them on Tinder, or try to start a conversation with you... nothing.

 Why are you on there, Match Hogs?
 Is it purely for the ego boost of knowing somebody, somewhere, finds you attractive enough to tell you that they find you attractive, so you can continue on about your day knowing that?